City News — Crisis & Issue Messaging

 https://myemail.constantcontact.com/Street-Repaving-Update---Community-Celebration-at-Denison---Town-Hall-Schedule.html?soid=1115396448413&aid=vuXsZ3KLdk4

-Early consolidation — multiple threads, one message
+Early consolidation — Multiple threads, one issue

 https://myemail.constantcontact.com/Street-Repaving-Update---Denison-gets-New-Turf---Fair-Housing-Workshops.html?soid=1115396448413&aid=s16IMFjMgeo

-System expansion — long-term + active work
+System expansion — Long-term work alongside active updates

 https://myemail.constantcontact.com/Street-Repaving-Update---Park-Synagogue-Redevelopment---Capital-Improvements-Map-.html?soid=1115396448413&aid=ikVH-5DsgE4